Curt Lincoln: Tennis career

-Lincoln was also a top level tennis player, being Finnish and Swedish Champion.
+Lincoln was also a top level tennis player, being both the Finnish and Swedish Champion.
 Lincoln represented Finland during the 1954 Davis Cup Europe Zone first round tie against Norway, played in Helsinki.
 He played in the doubles rubber with partner Sakari Salo and lost in four sets to Nils-Erik Hessen and Rolf Pape.

-Personal
+Personal life

-Curt Lincoln became a Finnish Citizen in 1961.
+Lincoln became a Finnish citizen in 1961.
 His daughter Nina was married to Formula One World Champion Jochen Rindt.

+He died in Espoo.
 He is buried in the Hietaniemi Cemetery in Helsinki.